tthecoder15/T3A1-Workbook/README.md

 // [ 'blue', 'red' ]
 colours
 // [ 'blue', 'red', 'green' ]
-// Colours is unaltered
+// colours is unaltered by .slice()

 colours.pop()
 // 'green'
 colours
 // [ 'blue', 'red' ]
-// pop() mutated Colours
+// colours was mutated by .pop()
 ```

-Arrays also have a collection of iterative methods which consider all values in an array and parses each value through a given callback function with different effects based on the specific method.
-Iterative methods are non-mutating and return copies of the relevant results. ```forEach()``` accepts a callback function and simply applies that function to all values in the array individually but does not return anything. ```filter()``` takes a callback function and returns a new array with only values that return a truthy value when passed to the provided function. ```map()``` applies a callback function to all values in an array and returns the results in a new array. ```sort()``` is an array method used to sort indexes of an array based on the criteria of a passed compare function.
+Arrays also have a collection of iterative methods which consider all values in an array and parses each through a given callback function with different effects.
+Iterative methods are non-mutating. ```forEach()``` accepts a callback function and simply applies that function to all values in the array individually but does not return anything implicitly. ```filter()``` takes a callback function and returns a new array with only values that return a truthy value when passed to the provided function. ```map()``` applies a callback function to all values in an array and returns the results in a new array. ```sort()``` is an array method used to sort indexes of an array based on the criteria of a passed compare function.
 Notably, whilst ```sort()``` is similar to an iterative function, it mutates the array and sometimes invokes the callback function multiple times on a single index to sort the values meaning it is not a true iterative function.

 For example: